uboslinux/ubos-docs/sphinx/developers/understanding/setnetconfig.rst

 network interfaces, their configuration, and the configuration of associated services such as DNS, firewall, and the like.

-The purpose of this command is to make network configuration as simple as app installation is in UBOS.
+The purpose of this command is to make network configuration as simple as :term:`App` installation is in UBOS.
 For example, to run UBOS on a home router, typically one network interface has to obtain an IP address from the ISP, network address translation and a firewall needs to be set up, a DHCP servers needs to be run, and so forth.
 With ``ubos-admin setnetconfig``